 She also has cross-border experience, including having previously worked in the Torys’ New York office on clients’ U.S. capital markets transactions and governance matters.

 Zehra has a very active profile across many dimensions of the firm, from assisting with recruitment, to helping manage student workload, to serving on the Torys Parents committee.
-Committed to ongoing professional excellence and growing her skill set, Zehra participates in various continuing education courses, including Marquee Group’s Intensive Financial Training for Lawyers and the Harvard Business School Negotiation Mastery course.
+Committed to ongoing professional excellence and growing her skill set, Zehra participates in various continuing education courses, including the Harvard Business School Negotiation Mastery course, the Rotman School of Management Business Leadership for Women Lawyers Program and Marquee Group’s Intensive Financial Training for Lawyers.

 Zehra has also developed a reputation for dedicating her time to the firm’s charitable activities, including serving as: